Shen-Lab/WSR-PredictPofPathogenicity/README.md

 * Pathogenic - 592(12.25%)
 * total - 4834

 In order to test generalization of the model on genes sharing no connection with BRCA1/2, the 9 old property features for this new gene set are used to train the model and compared with the performance of model trained on same feature set of old genes.
+Experiment shows comparable performance indicating good generalization of our model.

 #### New features
 Besides our old property features from Mutpred2, we ensambled more from dbNSFP database, including 6 pathogenicity scores and 8 conservation scores.
 * 6 pathogenicity scores: SIFT_score, Polyphen2_HDIV_score, Polyphen2_HVAR_score, PROVEAN_score, REVEL_score, PrimateAI_score
 * 8 conservation scores: GERP++\_RS, phyloP100way_vertebrate, phyloP30way_mammalian, phyloP17way_primate, phastCons100way_vertebrate, phastCons30way_mammalian, phastCons17way_primate, bStatistic

+To test whether we can have gain of performance if more features are included, this new 14 features is appended to old 9 features on old gene set and fed into the model.
+The result shows improvement over model trained on only 9 old features.